the importance of a bill of sale:

 Background Check Not Required- While most Class 3 dealers do it anyway, there is no requirement of a background check when an NFA gun trust is used.

-For experienced attorneys who handle wills and trusts, including gun trusts, contact Klauer & Foster and schedule an appointment.
+For experienced attorneys who handle wills and trusts, including gun trusts, contact Richard L. Klauer and schedule an appointment.

 DOES YOUR COMPANY HAVE A SOCIAL MEDIA POLICY?